 In addition to being a country music superstar, Kris Kristofferson was also an accomplished Hollywood actor.
 His first credited performance came in Dennis Hopper's The Last Movie (1971), which featured experimental storytelling and was a commercial failure.
 He is well known for starring in classic movies including Pat Garrett & Billy The Kid (1973), Alice Doesn’t Live Here Anymore (1974), A Star is Born (1976), Semi-Tough (1977), Convoy (1978), and Heaven’s Gate (1980).

 Kris Kristofferson earned himself a Golden Globe Award for Best Actor in the movie A Star is Born with Barbara Streisand.

 In addition to earning a Golden Globe Award, Kris Kristofferson also earned other prestigious awards including the American Veterans Award, and Song of the Year Award for one of his songs and Songwriter of the year, both for the Country Music Awards.

 In addition to his sports, military, music and acting connections, Kris Kristofferson has also been known for his high-profile personal relationships.

-Kris Kristofferson married his first love, Frances Mavia Beer.
-That relationship would be followed by others including Janis Joplin, whom he had been dating at the time of her untimely death; and Rita Coolidge with whom he was married from 1973 to 1980.
+Kris Kristofferson married his first love, Frances Mavia Beer, in 1960.
+That relationship would be followed by others, including Janis Joplin, whom he had been dating at the time of her untimely death; and Rita Coolidge to whom he was married from 1973 to 1980.
 Kristofferson and Coolidge have reportedly remained close friends to this day, despite their breakup.
 Kris Kristofferson has been married to his current wife, Lisa since 1983.
 Kristofferson is now 82 years old and still goes on tour occasionally… not too shabby!

 Like it?
 Share with your friends!